stevenaeola/progblack_21_22/assignment_2/README.md

 - Your learning log and your guide for learners should be held within a single private repository on GitHub.
 - In the repository you should include a README file including a link to the repository on GitHub.
 - You should submit the entire content of the repository as a zip file.

+## Submission repository

-The repository on GitHub must be accessible by me (username stevenaeola).
+- The repository on GitHub must be accessible by me (username stevenaeola).
 - Allow access to the repository through Settings - Manage Access - Invite a collaborator.
 - If you do not allow access you will lose marks.
 - Note that this does not affect the access to any code you may write, which would most likely be in a public repository.